-We will make modest cuts of £6 billion to non-front-line services within the financial year 2010/11, subject to advice from the Treasury and the Bank of England on their feasibility and advisability.
-A proportion of these savings can be used to support jobs.
-This may depend on the definition of non-frontline services. -ve The Council has already pre- anticipated having to make savings and will have to make choices about how these are delivered in relation to our own local view about our service priorities.
-Details will be provided when available.
-We will hold a full Spending Review reporting this autumn, following a fully consultative process involving all tiers of government and the private sector.
-The Council will need to be prepared to advance its case for change with other Kent local authorities.
-Unquantifiable We will reduce spending on the Child Trust Fund and tax credits for higher earners.
+Coalition Proposal Practical Implication Cost +ve or -ve Other Comments We will reduce spending on the Child Trust Fund and tax credits for higher earners.
 Not relevant to the Council Unquantifiable We will create strong financial discipline at all levels of government and place an obligation on public servants to manage taxpayers' money wisely.
 Already exists in current law Neutral We will reduce the number and cost of quangos.
-Need more detail.
+Public Bodies (Reform) Bill Need more detail.
 A number of Quangos we deal with and have built up relationships with may be at threat.
 This is already impacting on Sport England and Arts Council so unless they will be paying Councils directly rather than going through these bodies then councils will lose money.
 Unquantifiable overall.
 Sport England - TDC already lost £12k through immediate funding changes.
 Overall estimate is loss of £20,000 per annum.
 We have invested significant time into ensuring that quangos like the HCA and SEEDA understand the issues faced by Thanet to ensure that they continued to fund projects and schemes in the district.
 Risk that new funding routes may be less sympathetic to the needs of Thanet.
+It has been mooted that the Public Bodies (Reform) Bill will be introduced after the Summer Recess.
+Government announced 29 June 2010 that, as part of the review of Defra's arms length bodies, the Commission for Rural Communities will be abolished, with a strengthened Rural Communities Policy Unit within Defra.
 We will cancel the third runway at Heathrow.
-May lead to indirect opportunities for air traffic at KIA.
-Neutral Lack of capacity at other airports in the south east and constraints on the expansion of existing airports may stimulate growth in the use of Manston as an alternative.
+Airport Economic Regulation Bill May lead to indirect opportunities for air traffic at KIA. -ve This and the SE Airport Taskforce will bring extra workload, not yet quantifiable.
+Lack of capacity at other airports in the South East and constraints on the expansion of existing airports may stimulate growth in the use of Manston as an alternative.
 Activity at KIA will increase.
+15 June 2010 the Government announced the establishment of a South East Airports Task force with key players from across the industry to explore the scope for measures to help make the most of existing airport infrastructure and improve conditions for all users.